nkrisnaraj/Project-1/README.md

 - **Login not working:**
    - Check browser console and PHP error logs for details.
    - Make sure the database is imported and has the correct tables and sample data.
+- **Email not sending:**
+   - Make sure you have configured the email settings in `backend/.env`.
+   - For Gmail, use an App Password instead of your regular password.
+   - Check that your email credentials are correct and the SMTP server is accessible.

 ### Useful Commands
 - Check PHP version: `php -v`